121. Soren Kierkegaard’s Theory of Demonic Evil

 It is popular these days to think about evil from a scientific perspective that sees evil as, for example, a function of an improperly working brain.
 Such approaches typically remove free will and the more traditional parameters in which discussions of evil have taken place such as moral accountability, damnation, turning away from God, etc. These changes can be helpful since many actions once perceived as a function of free agency are indeed determined by brain functions over which we have no control.
-But in many cases these approaches seem to explain away, rather than explain, important aspects of evil we desperately need to understand.
-So it may be helpful to meditate for a while on a view of moral evil firmly grounded in human freedom and our fear of it.
-After 25 years I continue to be amazed by this account and its explanatory power.
+But in some cases these approaches may explain away, rather than explain, important aspects of evil we desperately need to understand.
+So it may be helpful to consider a view of evil firmly grounded in human freedom which has impressive explanatory power.

-The Danish proto-existentialist philosopher Soren Kierkegaard (1813-1855), via his pseudonym Vigilius Haufniensis (a Latin transcription for “the watchman of Copenhagen”), put forth a disturbing and ground-breaking account of demonic evil in chapter four of his eccentric work The Concept of Anxiety (1844).
-In this work he claims the demonic person has anxiety about the good which means he is both repelled by, and attracted to, the good.
-This anxiety gives rise to freely chosen defiant actions that seek to undermine the good in order to free from the anxiety it causes.
-This active defiance is not evil for evil’s sake; rather, it is a form of instrumental evil which sees evil acts as an indispensable means to escape from the good.
-Demonic defiance has three modes of interrelated behavior: shutupness or inclosing reserve, the contentless/boring, and the sudden.
-I will explain these forms with the help of Kierkegard’s writings and insights from other thinkers, and some examples from life and art.
-I will also show each has something self-defeating and inscrutable about it.
-Finally, I will discuss why, according to Kierkeagaard, demonic evil exists and what we can do about it.
+The Danish existentialist philosopher Soren Kierkegaard (1813-1855), via his pseudonym Vigilius Haufniensis (a Latin transcription for “the watchman of Copenhagen”), put forth a disturbing and ground-breaking account of demonic evil in chapter four of his eccentric work The Concept of Anxiety (1844).
+In this work he claims the demonic person has anxiety about the Good which means he is both repelled by, and attracted to, the Good.
+This anxiety gives rise to freely chosen defiant actions that seek to undermine the Good in order to free from the anxiety it causes.
+This active defiance is not evil for evil’s sake; rather, it is a form of instrumental evil which sees evil acts as a means to escape the Good.
+Demonic defiance has three modes of interrelated behavior: shutupness or inclosing reserve, the contentless or the boring, and the sudden.
+In this essay I will explain these forms with the help of Kierkegaard’s writings, insights from other thinkers, and some examples from life and art.
+I will also show how each form has something self-defeating and inscrutable about it.
+Finally, I will discuss why, according to Kierkegaard, demonic evil exists and what we can do about it.
 I close with an extended definition of the demonic as a summary.
 I will be quoting from the Princeton edition of The Concept of Anxiety.

 But I will wear my heart upon my sleeve